lyesram/Bayesian-Optimisation/README.md

 •	Implementing a pipeline to automate the process

-•	Multiple predictive models were implemented
+•	Multiple predictive models were tested

 •	Visualize the results to gain insight about the structure of the data